php-fig/fig-standards/proposed/http-message.md

      *
      * @param string $scheme The scheme to use with the new instance.
      * @return self A new instance with the specified scheme.
+     * @throws \InvalidArgumentException for invalid schemes.
-     * @throws \InvalidArgumentException for invalid or unsupported schemes.
+     * @throws \InvalidArgumentException for unsupported schemes.
      */
     public function withScheme($scheme);